Hello, welcome and thank you for visiting www.greyhoundpredictor.com.

 Greyhound Predictor v2.0 allows all middle-distance sectional times to be entered!

-A 'sectional' is the time it takes for a dog to run from the starting traps to the winning line first time around the circuit.
-This is an important time to know as it provides a clue to a dog's early race position, pace-type and also lets us calculate the acceleration speeds of a greyhound exiting the traps!
+A 'sectional' is the time it takes a dog to run from the starting traps to the winning line first time around the circuit.
+This is an important time to know as it will give a clue to a dog's pace-type, early race position and also lets us calculate the acceleration speeds of a greyhound exiting the traps!

 In American races this is known as the 'first turn time' (FTT) and shows the leading dogs time to the escape turn.

-Since most tracks will have different 'run-up' (RnUp) distance measurements from the boxes, I suggest if your 'split times' are not relevant, then once again, please feel free to add or subtract an appropriate amount of time, in order to bring these timings into line with the Greyhound Predictor Sectionals.
+Since most greyhound tracks have different 'run-up' distance measurements from the boxes, I suggest if your 'split times' are not relevant, then again, please feel free to add or subtract an appropriate amount of time, in order to bring these sectional-timings into line with the Greyhound Predictor Racetrack.

-I suggest using the 515 metre / 563 yard track to better simulate the precise distances between the dogs as they race to the first bend!
+I suggest using the 515 metres / 563 yards track to simulate the precise distances between the dogs as they run across the line and race into the first bend!

 Now check the formlines.

-All 'sectional timings' are located directly below each greyhound's name and are preceded by the race distance and previously occupied box or post position, for instance, 515 [1] 04.30 = (This dog ran over 515 metres / yards, from trap no.1 and recorded a sectional time = 04.30 secs.)
+All 'sectional timings' are located below each greyhound's name and are preceded by the race distance and the previously occupied trap, box or post position, for instance, 515 [1] 04.30 = (This dog ran over 515 metres / yards, from trap no.1 and recorded a sectional time = 04.30 secs.)

-If 'no sectionals' are stated, then leave your answer blank = 00.00 secs.
-The 'Predictor' will then set this dog an average sectional based on pace-type!
+If 'No sectionals' are stated, then leave your answer blank = 00.00 secs.
+The 'Predictor' will set this dog an average sectional based on its pace-type!

 Now enter the best sectional time.